ROCKLAND COUNTY WOMEN'S BAR ASSOCIATION BY-LAWS

 Section 2 – Purposes

-The purposes of the Chapter are to carry out, within the geographical area it serves, the purposes of the Association and to adopt policies not inconsistent therewith to carry out those purposes on the local level.
+The purposes of the Chapter are to carry out the purposes of the Association, to adopt policies not inconsistent therewith and to carry out those purposes in Rockland County, New York.

 Section 1 – Interpretation